Azure-Samples/azure-health-data-and-ai-samples/samples/SMART-Client-Application/docs/idp-setup-entra.md

 - **Redirect URIs** — for this client sample, set `https://localhost:53361/callback` on apps 1–3.
 - **Client authentication** — public for app 1; client secret for apps 2, 3; certificate (JWKS) via Key Vault for app 4.
 The Key Vault entry uses the `jwks_url` tag the proxy reads.
 - **API permissions** — dot-notation SMART scopes (`patient.Patient.rs`, `system.Patient.rs`, …) exposed by the FHIR service app registration.
 - **`fhirUser` mapping** — required for SMART user-level scopes.
-Detailed in `docs/ad-apps/set-fhir-user-mapping.md` of the proxy sample.
+Detailed in [Set fhirUser Claim Mapping](../../smartonfhir-smartnative-v2/docs/ad-apps/set-fhir-user-mapping.md) in the proxy sample.

 When you finish those four, record the values you'll paste into [`appsettings.json`](../SMART-Native-Standalone-EHR-Launch/appsettings.json) — see [Hand-off values](#hand-off-values) at the bottom of this page.